bplaut/caution-when-ood-llm/README.md

 Finally, it is tedious to call these python files individually for all the combinations of experiments and plots we want to run.
 For this reason, we have the following two scripts:
 1. run_qa_tests.sh, which calls take_qa_test.py (which in turn calls generate_text.py).
 Usage:
 ```
-./run_qa_tests.sh <comma-separated model names> <comma-separated dataset names> <comma-separated question ranges> prompt_phrasing abstain_option
+./run_qa_tests.sh <comma-separated model names> <comma-separated dataset names> <comma-separated question ranges> prompt_phrasing one_shot
 ```
-For example, to run all of the experiments for the first prompt phrasing, the command would be
+For example, to run all of the experiments for the first prompt phrasing and zero-shot, the command would be
 ```
 ./run_qa_tests.sh Llama-7b,Llama-13b,Llama-70b,Falcon-7b,Falcon-40b,Mistral,Mixtral,Solar,Yi-6b,Yi-34b,gpt-3.5-turbo,gpt-4-turbo arc,hellaswag,mmlu,truthfulqa,winogrande 0-1000,1000-2000,2000-3000,3000-4000,4000-5000,5000-6000 0 False
 ```
 To run the second prompt, one would replace the final 0 with 1.

-Note that although we enabled the ability to include an "I don't know" option in the answer choices, the final experiments all have abstain_option=False.
+If you get an out-of-memory error, try reducing the batch sizes in run_qa_tests.sh.

 2. do_post_processing.sh, which calls plot_data.py, copy_important_figs.py, and statistal_tests.py.
 Usage:
 ```